MicrosoftDocs/office-developer-client-docs.pt-BR/docs/project/updates-for-developers-in-project-2013.md

 ### <a name="client-side-object-model"></a>Modelo de objeto do lado do cliente
 <a name="pj15_WhatsNew_CSOM"> </a>

-O acesso proGramático ao Project online requer um CSOM criado no CSOM do SharePoint.
+O acesso programático ao Project online requer um CSOM criado no CSOM do SharePoint.
 A autenticação do Project online será com o OAuth usando um Windows Live ID, não a autenticação de formulários do Project Server ou a autenticação do Windows.

 Veja a seguir os princípios e recursos do CSOM no Project Server 2013: